- This post contains affiliate links. Read more here.

 Simply creating a clear, dog-friendly perimeter path can help your dog feel they have a job to do in the garden as much as you do.
 With dog-designated paths and a well-defined border, your dog may very well feel it’s their duty to patrol the border.
 In fact, they may be very useful in warding off squirrels, rabbits, or other vegetable raiders.

-Make sure it’s a pathway with a paw-friendly surface for your dog, like small cedar chips or pea gravel.
+Make sure it’s a pathway with a paw-friendly surface for your dog, such as small cedar chips or pea gravel.

-As with most of our tips, deterring some of your dog’s impulses will likely be necessary.
-Here are some scents that may help to curb digging dogs in the garden:
+As with most of our tips, deterring some of your dog’s natural behaviors will likely be necessary.
+Here are some scents that may help to curb dogs from digging in the garden:

 - Spices can be used to ring particular plants or garden spots where Fido isn’t welcome.
-Dried mustard or crushed dried pepper can be effective.
+Ground mustard or crushed dried pepper can be effective.

 - Coffee grounds generally make dogs steer clear.
 An additional bonus is that coffee grounds make for a great fertilizer in many cases, so you get two benefits in one!